-◘ Fig. K-10 Schematic transect through an Abies balsamea forest (Maine, NE-USA) showing a regeneration wave, as is also known as the Shimagare phenomenon (► Fig. K-11) from Japan (modified after Sprugel 1976, from Burrows 1990).
+◘ Fig. K-10 Schematic transect through an Abies balsamea forest (Maine, NE USA) showing a regeneration wave, as is also known as the Shimagare phenomenon (► Fig. K-11) from Japan (modified after Sprugel 1976, from Burrows 1990).

-◘ Fig. K-11 Abies veitchii forest on the Shimagare slope (Japan.
-Alps) with a dieback wave.
+◘ Fig. K-11 Abies veitchii forest on the Shimagare slope (Japanese Alps) with a dieback wave.
 A regeneration wave starts from the left (photo: Breckle).

-This natural forest dieback not only presupposes certain, albeit rare, events (storms, fire streaks) that contribute to age cohort synchronization, but it is also an example of spatial self-organization, whereby cohorts of trees of the same age die synchronously and young growth follows synchronously (Mueller-Dombois 1987, Iwasa # et al. 1991, Jeltsch 1992).
+This natural forest dieback not only presupposes certain, albeit rare, events (storms, fire streaks) that contribute to age cohort synchronization, but it is also an example of spatial self-organization, whereby cohorts of trees of the same age die synchronously and young growth follows synchronously; from other regions this phenomen also was described (Mueller-Dombois 1987, Iwasa et al. 1991, Jeltsch 1992).

 6 The Siberian Taiga

 Throughout the Eurasian taiga region, the pine (Pinus sylvestris) occurs, of which many forms are distinguished.
 However, it does not form a zonal vegetation, but only fills gaps, for example on burnt areas, on poor sandy soils and on boggy soils.
 Instead, Picea obovata, which is closely related to the European P. abies, often occurs dominantly.
-Together with the Swiss stone pine (Pinus sibirica, closely related to the alpine P. cembra) and with Abies sibirica it forms the dark taiga.
-However, pure stands of Abies sibirica also occur and are called Black or Dark Taiga.
-Conversely, in extremely continental eastern Siberia Larix gmelinii (= L. dahurica) occurs in pure stands, forming the Light Taiga.
-All these taiga types also contain Larix sibirica in the more northern zone, which forms the polar tree line in western Siberia, and L. gmelinii takes its place in eastern Siberia.
+Together with the Swiss stone pine (Pinus sibirica, closely related to the alpine P. cembra) and with Abies sibirica it forms the Dark taiga.
+However, pure stands of Abies sibirica also occur and are called Black or Gloomy Taiga.
+Conversely, in extremely continental E Siberia Larix gmelinii (= L. dahurica) occurs in pure stands, forming the Light Taiga.
+All these taiga types also contain Larix sibirica in the more N zone, which forms the polar tree line in W Siberia, and L. gmelinii takes its place in E Siberia.
 But also in the Siberian taiga, birch repeatedly appears in open places (◘ Fig. K-12).
 It not only forms pioneer transition stages on fire or storm areas, but also persists for a long time in undisturbed stands.

+Fire is of the most important factors shaping the composition and development of boreal forest stands, it is the dominant stand-renewing disturbance through much of the Canadian taiga (Amiro et al. 2001).
+The average time within a fire regime to burn an area equivalent to the total area of an ecosystem is its fire rotation (Heinselman 1973) or fire cycle (Van Wagner 1978).
+However, as Heinselman (1981) noted, each physiographic site tends to have its own return interval, so that some areas are skipped for long periods, while others might burn two-times or more often during a nominal fire rotation.

+The dominant fire regime in the taiga is high-intensity crown fires or severe surface fires of very large size, often more than 100 km2, up to 4,000 km2.
+Such fires kill entire stands.
+Fire rotations in the drier regions of W Canada and Alaska average 50–100 years, shorter than in the moister climates of E Canada, where they may average 200 years or more.
+Fire cycles also tend to be long near the tree line in the subarctic spruce-lichen woodlands.
+The longest cycles, possibly 300 years, probably occur in the W boreal taiga in floodplain white spruce.

+Amiro et al. (2001) calculated the mean fire cycle for the period 1980 to 1999 in the Canadian taiga)at 126 years.
+Increased fire activity has been predicted for W Canada, but parts of E Canada may experience less fire in future because of greater precipitation in a warmer climate (Flannigan et al. 1998).

 7 Extreme continental larch forests of eastern Siberia with thermokarst phenomena